Employability – we'll kick start your career

 If you fancy following in the footsteps of entrepreneurs like Nick D’Aloiso, the creator of Summly, or beauty vlogger Tanya Burr, our Centre for Entrepreneurship can help you.

-We have Business Advisers on hand who can give you the advice you need to start your own business.
-We also provide funding for students who have great business ideas and organise high-profile business events.
+Our Business Advisers are on hand to provide advice on setting up your business.
+We also offer funding for students who have great business ideas and organise high-profile business events.
 For example, in 2014 we hosted the National Student Enterprise Conference.

 You can get the experience you need by volunteering

 Giving your time to a good cause won’t just improve other people’s quality of life, it will also impress your future employers.